 Our Tu Tumu Manaaki is available to walk alongside our patients and their whanau throughout their hospice journey.
 Supported by Kaumatua and Kuia, our Te Tumu Manaaki works with other Hauora providers and iwi representatives, and liaises with the wider community to provide for the needs of Maori when accessing hospice services.
 Our cultural care extends across all ethnic groups and we encourage our patients and their families to talk with us at any time about any specific needs they may require.

 Spiritual care is a fundamental component of holistic care offered at North Haven Hospice.
-Spiritual care impacts on the physical, emotional, psychological and social wellbeing of all.
 At the end of life, spiritual wellness often becomes more significant in one’s search for meaning and purpose.
-The role of the Chaplain is ensuring people are ‘heard’ and their individual needs are met with dignity and respect, irrespective of beliefs or culture.
+The role of the Kaimahi Tiaki Wairua provides opportunities for patients and their families are ‘heard’ and that their individual needs are met with dignity and respect, irrespective of beliefs or culture.

 Our palliative care Pharmacist works closely with our doctors and nurses at hospice.
 She also practises as a Community Pharmacist and won the 2014 Pharmacist of the Year Award.